relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

-We want the naming of this repo's remotes to be consistent with that of the parent repo.
+We want the naming of this repo's remotes to be consistent with that of your **ansible repo**.
 So let's rename origin to upstream:

     $ git remote rename origin upstream

-Then, if you haven't already done so, create a fork of the [ansible-modules-extras](https://github.com/ansible/ansible-modules-extras) repo in the same account where you placed your fork of the Ansible repo.
+Then, if you haven't already done so, create a fork in Github of the [ansible-modules-extras](https://github.com/ansible/ansible-modules-extras) repo.
+Make sure to put the fork in the same account where you placed your fork of the Ansible repo.

 Now, add that fork as a remote to your local repo and name it 'origin':